The Ethnoecology Blog

 Hi everyone!
 My name is Kennedy Brinson, but I prefer to go by K. I was born in Raleigh but grew up in a small town, where I spent most of my childhood playing outdoors.
 This inspired a love and fascination with nature early on in my life that my parents fostered into a growing passion.
 It wasn’t long before my interests turned into a full-on obsession with everything science and nature!
 At a very early age, I decided I wanted to be like Steve Irwin and pursue a career in herpetology, only to find myself traveling down many different paths.

 Obviously, I am not at the level of the Crocodile Hunter, but I still love engaging in science communication and outreach like he did to inspire others through his passion for the natural world.
-After many twisting roads and rediscovering myself despite difficulties during the COVID-19 Pandemic, I decided to enter graduate school to pursue a doctoral degree to pursue a career in scientific research.
-I ended up in my current degree program studying ethnobotany after learning more about how important plants are in our daily lives and in ecology.
-Upon recommendation, I read the amazing book, Tales of a Shaman’s Apprentice, by the renowned ethnobotanist and Amazon conservationist, Mark Plotkin, and found my calling.
+After many twisting roads and rediscovering myself despite difficulties during the COVID-19 Pandemic, I decided to enter a doctoral program to pursue a career in scientific research.
+After talking to many different people, I ended up in my current degree program studying ethnobotany to learn more about the role plants play in our daily lives.
+I was especially interested in the intersection of plants, people, and pollinators.
+Upon recommendation, I read the amazing book, Tales of a Shaman’s Apprentice, by the renowned ethnobotanist and Amazon conservationist, Dr. Mark Plotkin, and found my calling.
+I am a proud member of The Ethnobotany Lab.
+Please visit https://www.ethnobotanylab.org/ to learn more about the amazing work we do together.